Jabows/minibase/README.md

-Heapfile
+Minibase
 ========

+Task 1:
-This implements a heap file structure for the database kernel.
+Heapfile - To implement a heap file structure for the database kernel.